pursehouse/tinytools/readme.md

+# Tiny Tools

+Intented for a site able to be built out with fake data dynamically, and have variables and display match what they will need changing to in the future.

-# Create a variable
+## Create a variable

 ```php
 $mock = new \Pursehouse\TinyTools\Mock();
 ```

-# Use property as a string
+## Use property as a string

 ```php
 echo $mock->name
 ```

-# Use property as a integer
+## Use property as a integer

 random value 1 to 10